 - Click on the Query Builder button at the lower right of the Layer Properties dialog.

-- In the Provider specific filter expression box compose the expression shown below, or just copy-paste it.
+- In the Provider Feature Filter box, compose the expression shown below, or just copy-paste it.

 "name" LIKE '%Tunnel'